anhtuan161295/labforward-code-challenge/README.md

 ## 3. Testing
 I used unit testing in `src/test/java` to check my implementation.
+Frontend testing was a bit difficult because many online documents are deprecated.
+I need to search quite long to find a workable solution.

 # Improved implementation
 In basic implementation, I created 2 method for different purpose, but the API performance will suffer because it runs the loop two twice.